ayeshaabdullahi/orbital-space-launches-analysis/README.md

 <h1> Orbital Sapce Launches Analysis</h1>

 <h2>Description</h2>
-Project involves analyzing historical orbital rocket launch data from an Excel dataset to identify trends in launch frequency, mission type, and participating countries.
-Data was visualized in Tableau through interactive dashboards, including geospatial mapping of global launch sites.
-An infographic summarizing key findings was created in Canva to communicate insights to technical and non-technical stakeholders.
+The Orbital Space Launches Analysis project involved analyzing historical orbital rocket launch data from 2023–2024 using Excel to identify trends in launch frequency, mission type, and participating countries.
+Key features were extracted and analyzed to uncover patterns that inform strategic understanding of global space activity.
+Interactive Tableau dashboards, including geospatial mapping of launch sites, were developed to allow stakeholders to explore the data visually.
+Additionally, an infographic was created in Canva to summarize findings for both technical and non-technical audiences, effectively communicating insights.
 <br />